Positibe/CmsBundle/README.md

 PositibeOrmContentBundle
 ========================

-This bundle provide a StaticContent entity and integrate some other Positibe bundles to create a Page CMS representation.
+This bundle provide a Page entity and integrate some other Positibe bundles to create a Page CMS representation.

 Installation
 ------------